-Please take time to read or discuss the 2023-24 Handbook with your child and sign the below acknowledgement.
+Please read or discuss the 2024-25 CCSD 89 Student/Parent Handbook with your child.
 If you have any questions concerning its contents, please contact your building principal.

-Once you have reviewed the Student/Parent Handbook with your child, please sign below, remove this page, and return the signed page to the office at your student's school within 10 days of receipt.
+Once you have reviewed the 2024-25 Student/Parent Handbook with your child, please sign below and return the signed page to the office at your student's school within 10 days of receipt.

-If you have more than one student in the district, you will need to turn in one Acknowledgement Form for each student.
+If you have more than one student in the district, you need to turn in one Acknowledgement Form for each student.

-By signing below, you indicate: I have read, or have had explained to me, the 2023-24 Student/Parent Handbook which contains a summary of school rules regarding student behavior and other district policies.
+By signing below, you indicate:

+I have read, or have had explained to me, the 2024-25 Student/Parent Handbook which contains a summary of school rules regarding student behavior and other district policies.
 I agree that my child will follow these rules, and I understand that if my child violates the rules, they can be subject to discipline.
 By signing below, I acknowledge that my child and I understand and agree to abide by the Board of Education policies and school rules contained in the handbook.

+Student's first name: \\\\\

-Student's last nan ne:
+Student's last name:

 Student's school:

-Student's grade:
+Student's grade : ----------------- ---

-By signing below, Student/Parent Hand I certify that I have received and revie dbook. wed with my child the 2023-24
+By signing below, I certify that I have reviewed the 2024-25 Student/Parent Handbook.

-(guardian signature) (date)
+(guardian signature)

+(date)

-The student handbook is a summary of the Board of Education policies, which can be viewed at www.ccsd89.org/board.
+The student handbook is a summary of the Board of Education policies, which can be viewed at www.ccsd89.org/board If you need a printed copy of the handbook, you can request one at your school's main office.
 The handbook and policies may be amended during the year without notice.

-THIS PAGE WAS INTENTIONALLY LEFT BLANK
+THIS PAGE LEFT INTENTIONALLY BLANK